vitaovich/FM-multi-step-form/README.md

 - TODO
     ```

+### Questions
+- best way to handle multiple images such as for selecting your plan?

 ### Continued development

 I plan to continue diving deeper into React and NextJS for tougher challenges requiring more interactivity.